 2. The Rijksmuseum and Van Gogh Museum

-Both sell timed-entry tickets that should be booked at least a week ahead, more during summer.
-The Rijksmuseum in particular is genuinely overwhelming if you visit during the midday peak — book the 9 AM opening slot and have the Vermeer and Rembrandt galleries to yourself for the first hour.
-GetYourGuide and Tiqets both carry skip-the-line packages for both museums.
+Both sell timed-entry tickets that should be booked at least a week ahead, more in summer.
+The Rijksmuseum in particular is genuinely overwhelming during the midday peak — book the 9am opening slot and have the Vermeer and Rembrandt galleries near to yourself for the first hour.
+The Van Gogh Museum is timed-entry only and regularly sells out its best slots.
+GetYourGuide and Tiqets both carry timed-entry packages for both museums if the official sites are sold out for your dates.

 4. Your airport transfer